Morakane Mosupyoe

-Audrey Winifred Morakane Ketlhoilwe Mosupyoe, known as Morakane Mosupyoe, is a South African politician serving as the Gauteng Member of the Executive Council (MEC) for Sports, Arts, Culture and Recreation since October 2022.
-She was the MEC for Economic Development, Agriculture and Environment from October 2019 to December 2020 as well as well as the Gauteng MEC for Social Development from December 2020 until October 2022.
+Audrey Winifred Morakane Ketlhoilwe Mosupyoe (known as Morakane Mosupyoe; born 26 October 1960) is a South African politician serving as the speaker of the Gauteng Provincial Legislature since June 2024.
+She was the Member of the Executive Council (MEC) for Economic Development, Agriculture and Environment from October 2019 to December 2020, the MEC for Social Development from December 2020 until October 2022 and the MEC for Sports, Arts, Culture and Recreation from October 2022 until June 2024.
 Prior to her election to the Gauteng Provincial Legislature in 2019, she served as a Tshwane city councillor.
 Mosupyoe is a member of the African National Congress.

 Political career

 Mosupyoe joined the African National Congress in 2002 after having been approached by party members.
 She was elected to the Tshwane city council in 2006.
 During her first term, she served as the member of the mayoral committee (MMC) for human settlements until October 2009 when she was appointed the MMC for health and social development.
 She also served on the ANC's regional executive committee and the regional working committee.
 She is currently a member of the ANC's provincial executive committee and provincial working committee.